schuchard/kevinschuchard.com-2023/src/pages/blog/2018-11-20-schematic-sandbox.md

 ## Publishing

-Eventually, you’re going to want to publish your schematic for the world to use.
+Eventually you’re going to want to publish your schematic for the world to use.
 Fortunately, we’ve added the functionality to develop faster and with better confidence by being able to see what our schematic is doing.
 We’ve also orchestrated our scripts in a way that makes it trivial to confidently publish our schematic.
 Although everyone’s publishing needs vary, it’s now easy to configure a publishing script.

 ```json
 "publish": "yarn test && PUBLISH_CMD"